May 23, 2022

 - Trying to rekindle interest from an old customer

-- Getting company-wide adoption
+- Getting company-wide adoption of a relationship marketing approach

 - Dealing with complex software tools